muratk3n/thirdwave/en/README.md

 Battery based solutions cannot be scaled.

-Mainstream storage neeeds to be based on something else.
+Mainstream storage neeeds to be anchored on something else.

 ---